Momo & Chen

 No gifts are expected — we're so grateful that you're making the journey all the way to Japan to celebrate with us.
 It already means so much, and we know it's no small commitment.
 We'll be heading back to the UK afterward, so your presence and company are truly all we could ask for!

-Can guests take photos during the the day?
+Can guests take photos during the day?

 Yes, absolutely!
 We'd love for you to capture the moments and share them with us afterward.
 After the wedding, we'll provide a link to a shared album where you can upload your photos so everyone can enjoy them.